daylinmorgan/clonmapper/md/introduction.md

 how clonal abundance changes over time.

-While highly informative, DNA barcoding and other lineage tracing techniques are still limited in that interesting lineages of cells cannot be easily isolated from the bulk population for clonally pure analysis.
+While highly informative, DNA barcoding and other lineage tracing techniques are still limited in that interesting lineages/clones of cells cannot be easily isolated from the bulk population for clonally pure analysis.
 Here, we describe a detailed protocol for **ClonMapper**, a workflow that enables precise identification and isolation